 AnalysisAnalysis I think we all know that Google's pretty good at, um, obeying tax laws to the letter.
 For example, they've paid an entire £8m in UK corporation tax on revenues of some £6bn from 2004 to 2010.

 IFA 2011IFA 2011 Now, we're not sure we entirely approve of a cloud-connected car capable of resetting your alarm clock - also net linked - because a colleague has delayed a meeting, but that's the vision Ford pitched today at IFA.

 A US court has said that it did not have a duty to rule whether an online trader had breached EU trademark laws.

-iOS App of the Week I often use the camera on my iPhone to take quick snapshots of telephone numbers and other bits of information that I see when I’m out and about during the day.
+iOS App of the WeekiOS App of the Week I often use the camera on my iPhone to take quick snapshots of telephone numbers and other bits of information that I see when I’m out and about during the day.
 When I get home, I have to write the info down somewhere, or maybe enter it into my contacts or some other app on the iPhone.

 Lobby groups representing a majority of US advertisers and online media companies have demanded that domain name overseer ICANN slam the brakes on its controversial new generic top-level domains programme.

 CommentComment There was praise aplenty last week when Steve Jobs stepped aside as Apple CEO.
 Jobs was lauded as the saviour of newspapers and the man who halted the "inevitable" trend towards unpaid or low-paid production of free digital media.
 But like the Marshall Plan aid, the Jobs Plan aid came at a very high price.

 IFA 2011IFA 2011 At IFA in Berlin today, Samsung unveiled its Galaxy Tab 7.7 Android tablet and, with its 1280 x 800-pixel touchscreen, claimed a world’s first for display resolution on a 7.7in tablet.